just4THEsmile/lbaw/wiki/ebd.md

 > The A6 artifact contains the postgres sql code.
 It contains the physical schema of the database, the database triggers, its population, the identification and characterisation of the indexes.
 > It also contains transactions needed to make our features work without problem.

-### 1. Database Workload
+### 6.1.
+Database Workload

-> A study of the predicted system load (database load).
-> Estimate of tuples at each relation.
+> In order to develop a database with good design and efficiency, it's essencial to understand the growth of the tables and how many times it will be accessed or modified.
+The table below shows us the data:

 | **Relation reference** | **Relation Name** | **Order of magnitude**        | **Estimated growth** |
 | ------------------ | ------------- | ------------------------- | -------- |